mmuhib576/People-love/README.md

 ### Error

-Currently app works perfectly file however after huge number of request to the database Mongo client will stop sending data and starts asking for money
+Currently app works perfectly fine however after huge number of request to the database Mongo client will stop sending data and starts asking for money

 ### Build info